bauerceptor/teach25-embedded-systems/_pages/Hardware-I/2 - Electric Circuits/Exercise Solution.md

 **Answer:** A node is a junction point in an electric circuit where two or more circuit elements connect together.
 At a node, conductors from different branches meet, allowing current to divide or combine.
 Nodes are essential reference points for applying Kirchhoff's Current Law during circuit analysis.

-### Question 4: State Kirchhoff's Voltage Law and explain its physical significance.
+### Question 4: State Kirchhoff's Voltage Law and explain its physical significance

 **Answer:**
 **Statement:** The algebraic sum of all voltages around any closed loop in a circuit equals zero.

 **Physical Significance:** KVL is based on the conservation of energy principle.
 As electric current travels around a closed path, the total energy gained from voltage sources must equal the total energy lost in resistive components.
 This means voltage rises (sources) must balance voltage drops (loads) around any loop.

-### Question 5: State Kirchhoff's Current Law and explain its physical significance.
+### Question 5: State Kirchhoff's Current Law and explain its physical significance

 **Answer:**
 **Statement:** The algebraic sum of all currents entering and leaving any node in a circuit equals zero.